Flinsch/flangee77/docs/code-style-guide.md

 - If you can avoid defining any default operation, do so (**rule of zero**).
 - If you **define** or **delete** any **copy**, **move**, or **destructor** operation, define or delete them all (**rule of five**).
+- Exception to the rule of five: classes that act as an **interface** and have a (public) **virtual default destructor** for this purpose may (and should) skip the other four.
 - A base class destructor should be either **public and virtual**, or **protected and non-virtual**.
 - Define and initialize data members in the order of member declaration.
 - By default, declare single-argument constructors as `explicit`.
 - Make move, destructor, and `swap` operations `noexcept`.
-- Default constructors, parameterized constructors, and copy operations also preferably &ldquo;want&rdquo; to be `noexcept` if possible.
+- The default constructor, parameterized constructors, and copy operations also preferably &ldquo;want&rdquo; to be `noexcept` if possible.
 - Make copy/move assignments safe for self-assignment.
 - Use factory functions if you need &ldquo;virtual behavior&rdquo; during